Is Malocclusion Affecting You?

 One cause of periodontitis that may not be so obvious is what is known as malocclusion.
 Occlusion is the term used to describe the position of the teeth as they interdigitate (fit together) when the jaws of the mouth are closed.
 When the upper teeth and the lower teeth don’t interdigitate properly, you have what is known as a malocclusion or a “bad bite”.

-So how can a malocclusion cause periodontitis?
-To answer that question, let’s first take a rudimentary look at field of dentistry that deals primarily with the positioning of the teeth… orthodontics.
+So how can malocclusion cause periodontitis?
+To answer that question, let’s first take a rudimentary look at the field of dentistry that deals primarily with the positioning of teeth… orthodontics.
 Have you ever wondered how a tooth moves orthodontically?